vivekchand/CarND-Path-Planning-Project/README.md

 ### The code compiles correctly.

 No changes were made in the cmake configuration.
 A new file was added [src/spline.h](./scr/spline.h).
 It is the [Cubic Spline interpolation implementation](http://kluge.in-chemnitz.de/opensource/spline/): a single .h file you can use splines instead of polynomials.
-It was a great suggestion from the classroom QA video.
-It works great.
+It was a great suggestion from the classroom QA video & it works great.

 ## Valid trajectories